 Supervisors

 The Contractor shall employ supervisors who oversee the work of Caseworkers as well as coordinate SAL services.
-A supervisor shall have either a master’s degree in social work with one year of supervised experience after the master’s degree or a master’s degree in psychology, counseling, or related field with two years of experience beyond the master’s degree, one of which was under supervision.
+A supervisor shall have a bachelor’s degree that meets the requirements in 441 Iowa Admin Code §108.4(3).
 The experience shall be in the area of child welfare services.

 Caseworkers